It shall be the responsibility of the board secretary or superintendent to respond to inquiries from creditors.

 507 Student Health and Well-Being

-Physical or sexual abuse of students, including inappropriate and intentional sexual behavior, by employees will not be tolerated.
+Physical or sexual abuse of students, including but not limited to sexual or physical relationships, grooming behavior, and otherwise inappropriate relationships with students by employees will not be tolerated.
 The definition of employees for the purpose of this policy includes not only those who work for pay but also those who are volunteers of the school district under the direction and control of the school district.
 Employees found in violation of this policy will be subject to disciplinary action up to and including discharge.

-The Wapello Community School District will respond promptly to allegations of abuse of students by school district employees by investigating and arranging for the investigation of an allegation.
+The Wapello Community School District will respond promptly to allegations of abuse of students by school district employees by investigating and arranging for the investigation of an allegation and timely reporting to all relevant agencies as required by law.
 The processing of a complaint or allegation will be handled confidentially to the maximum extent possible.
 Employees are required to assist in the investigation when requested to provide information and to maintain the confidentiality of the reporting and investigation process.

 The school district has appointed a Level I investigator and alternate Level I investigator.
 The school district has also arranged for a trained, experienced professional to serve as the Level II investigator.
 The Level I investigator and alternate will be provided training in the conducting of an investigation at the expense of the school district.
 The names of the investigators shall be listed in the student handbook, published annually in the local newspaper, and posted in all school facilities.